Is nasty noise actually harder than malicious noise?: Distribution-independent malicious versus nasty noise: Proof of Theorem

-By applying \Cref{thm:dist-free-combined} to the conclusion of \Cref{claim:S03}, we immediately get a stronger version of \Cref{claim:S03}, namely that weak learners which can tolerate \emph{malicious noise} can be upgraded to achieve strong learning even in the presence of \emph{nasty noise}.
+By applying \Cref{thm:dist-free-combined} to the conclusion of \Cref{claim:S03}, we immediately get a stronger version of \Cref{claim:S03}, namely that weak learners which can tolerate \emph{malicious noise} can be upgraded to achieve strong learning even in the presence of \emph{nasty noise}.\footnote{Note that the most basic application of \Cref{thm:dist-free-combined} would obtain a version of \Cref{cor:S03} in which the nasty noise learner has error $\eps(1-\eta') + \eta'$ at noise rate $\eta' = \Theta(\eta \eps)$.
+It's straightforward to deduce the below version by changing the constant hidden by $\Theta(\cdot)$.}